Interpolation theorem for Marcinkiewicz spaces with applications to Lorentz gamma spaces: Introduction

 then, a sufficient condition for the embedding

 is as follows

 \end{theorem}

-The proof of this result follows from a characterization of the boundedness of the supremum operators $S_\varphi$ and $T_\varphi$ between two Lorentz gamma spaces, of independent interest, formulated in the following two theorems.
+The proof of this result follows from a characterisation of the boundedness of the supremum operators $S_\varphi$ and $T_\varphi$ between two Lorentz gamma spaces, of independent interest, formulated in the following two theorems.